mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ### Collaboration and sharing

 The Toolpad application configuration is stored in yaml files that can be checked into git or any version control tool of your choice and maintained collaboratively.
-We didn't want to reinvent the wheel when it comes to collaboration for engineers.
 Having a private code repository is one of the essential practices to ensure that user data remains secure.
+There is no need to reinvent the wheel when it comes to collaboration for engineers.

 ## How is Toolpad different from Y?